First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Event reconstruction and the selection of CC interactions

 \item Partner track search\\ The tracks attached to the muon candidates are charged hadrons from the neutrino interactions and are called ``partner tracks.''
 In this study, we defined partner tracks with VPH $<$ 150 as thin tracks, whereas tracks with VPH $\geq$ 150 were defined as black tracks.
 Our search for partner tracks was performed under the following conditions: for thin tracks, the minimum distance between the muon candidate and its partner track had to be less than 50\,$\mu$m.
 For black tracks, this minimum distance had to be less than 60\,$\mu$m.
 In both cases, the distance along the Z-direction between the starting segment and the position of closest approach had to be less than 800\,$\mu$m.
 Moreover, we required the thin tracks to have at least three track segments, while the black tracks were required to have at least two track segments.
 If multiple tracks for a particular event were connected to INGRID, the track with the highest momentum~(see sub-section 7) was assumed to be the muon candidate.
-For duplicate events, whereby two tracks were connected to INGRID, one of the events was discarded. \\
+For duplicate events, whereby two tracks were connected to INGRID, the higher momentum track of the two was kept as a muon candidate and the other was discarded. \\

 \item Kink event cut\\ Two track events for which the opening angle~$\alpha$ of the track pair is almost 180$^{\circ}$ typically represent background events from sand muons or cosmic rays.
 If a charged particle coming from the wall exceeds the track connection tolerance, the resulting event looks like a two-track event, consisting of a forward track and a backward track connected at a vertex.
 Such events are called ``kink events.''
 Kink events are characterized by their large opening angle: in the region cos$\alpha -$0.96, the background fraction is 98.2\% according to our MC study.
-Next, we conducted a particle identification process~\cite{NINJA_Run6_TAUP_2020,NINJA_Run8_2020} based on the momentum and the VPH of the partner track, which allows to separate pion-like and proton-like tracks.
+We conducted a particle identification process~\cite{NINJA_Run6_TAUP_2020,NINJA_Run8_2020} based on the momentum and the VPH of the partner track, which allows to separate pion-like and proton-like tracks.
 Two-track events consisting of a muon candidate and a pion-like track with an opening angle in the region of cos$\alpha -$0.96 were assumed as kink events, and were discarded.
 In contrast, two-track events consisting of a muon candidate and a proton-like track were kept.
 As a result of the kink cut process, 7 events were rejected. \\